ajayp/contextual-weaviate-rag/README.md

  This project demonstrates a complete local Retrieval-Augmented Generation (RAG) system.
 It leverages:
  - **Weaviate (v4)** as the vector database.
- - **Ollama** for local embedding and generative models.
+ - **Ollama** for local embedding (`nomic-embed-text`) and generative model (`llama3.2`).
- - **LlamaParse** for advanced, page-aware document parsing (especially PDFs).
+ - **LlamaParse** for intelligent document parsing.

- The system is designed to process documents, chunk them while preserving page and structural information, store them in Weaviate, and then answer questions using the retrieved context.
+ This proof of concept is designed to process documents, chunk them while preserving page and structural information, store them in Weaviate, and then answer questions using the retrieved context.

 <img width="1207" alt="image" src="https://github.com/user-attachments/assets/f619be37-3802-4042-90eb-03ad2d39a544" />